U60NMTMiner/husky-mine-rescuer-o/README.md

 ## How to run the HUSKY robot remotely from host

-### 1. Connect the host to the same wi-fi network as the HUSKY UGV (on start-up HUSKY deploys its own hotspot '<hotspot-name>') and ssh to HUSKY UGV
+### 1. Connect the host to the HUSKY Wi-Fi hotspot & ssh to HUSKY UGV
-On host:
+Note: On start-up Husky robot deploys its own hotspot, e.g. <hotspot-name>) On host:
 ```
 sudo nmcli connection up <hotspot-name>